gitlost-murali/Spain-Slot-Check/README.md

 3. selects visa type.
 4. Scans the webpage using OCR.
 5. If the text **doesn't** contain `No slots available`, Telegram-Bot sends a message to the group.
+6. Closes the browser.
+7. Wait randomly for sometime and repeat.

 ## Working-Screenshots